clcrutch/posh-kentico/docs/Get-CMSWebPartCategory.md

 ## INPUTS

 ### System.String
-The category name, display name, or path of the webpart category.
+The category name or display name the webpart category.

+### PoshKentico.Core.Services.Development.WebParts.IWebPartCategory
+The webpart category that contains the webpart categories.

 ## OUTPUTS